-Metro is committed to improving safety, reliability, affordability, and overall customer experience- and our Fiscal Year 2024 budget aims to fulfill those goals.
-Gathering input from our customers, local communities and stakeholders is an integral part of the budget process, and your feedback will factor into our Board of Directors' final decisions.
+Metro is committed to improving safety, reliability, affordability, and overall customer experience—and our Fiscal Year 2024 budget aims to fulfill those goals.
+Engaging our customers, local communities and stakeholders and gathering their feedback is an integral part of the budget process, and factors into our Board of Directors' final decisions.

 Read more about our proposals by clicking on the link to jump to the sections below.